atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/get-offer.md

 - **Type:** String
 - **Required:** Yes
 - **Description:** The level of the penalty (e.g., Full).
   Full: If it is a refund, it means a full refund.
 If it is a rescheduling, it means free rescheduling.
   Partial: If it is a refund, it means a partial refund.
 If it is a rescheduling, it means that there will be a fee for rescheduling.
   None: If it is a refund, it means it cannot be refunded.
 If it is a rescheduling, it means that rescheduling is not possible
-- **Constraints:** Full, Partial, None
 - **Default:** None
 - **Example:** `"Full"`